VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The third option will try to claim the bonus chests available when a premium pack that you've already bought goes on sale.

 The timer for it is initialised to check 3 minutes after starting the Gem Farm Script - and it will check again every 8 hours.

 This setting is on by default.

+___

+## Claim Celebration Rewards

+The fourth option will try to claim rewards available during a Celebration event such as the seasonal celebrations - where you get one chest per day and an extra special one if you claim at least four days.

+The timer for it is initialised to check 4 minutes after starting the Gem Farm Script.
+If the addon can see there is a celebration running and can pull a timer from it - it will check when the next day will be claimable.
+Otherwise it checks every 8 hours.

+This setting is on by default.